Pedicularis groenlandica: Description

 Pedicularis groenlandica is an erect plant that can grow to a height of 60 cm, but may be only 10 cm tall.
 It generally has 5–20 larger leaves that sprout directly from the base of the plant (basal leaves).
 The leaves are narrow in outline with the widest part in the middle (blade lanceolate).
 The leaves have a pointed tip and are 20–150 millimeters long and 5–250 millimeters wide.
 They strongly resemble fern leaves being divided to the leaf central leaf vein, and sometimes the leaf segments being slightly divided again (1-pinnatifid or slightly 2-pinnatifid), with the leaf edges toothed or double toothed (serrate or doubly serrate).
 The surfaces of the leaves are smooth (glabrous).
 When the leaves first emerge in the spring they are distinctly red in color, but with lengthening days an increasing amount of green chlorophyll begins to mask most of the red pigments.

 In addition to the basal leaves, Pedicularis groenlandica will have between 3 and 31 leaves attached the flowering stem (cauline leaves).
-These will also have the same blade lanceolate shape, but may be much smaller ranging in size from 10–150 millimeters in length and much narrower at just 1–25 millimeters in width.
+These will also have the same blade lanceolate shape, but may be much smaller ranging in size from 10 to 150 millimeters in length and much narrower at just 1–25 millimeters in width.
 They also have the same feathery or fern like shape with serrate edges to the leaflets.